2026 Education Policy

 Mississauga, Ontario with a certified REIC Instructor.
 The training centre is fully

-spaces.
-The facility is fully accessible, featuring ramps, automatic doors, and
+The facility is fully accessible, featuring ramps, automatic doors, and elevators.

 Real-Time-Remote (RTR)